stephenmhall/PiHeating/README.md

 Basic, and I do mean that, Instructions can be found in /PiHeating/src/heating/installation.txt and crontab instructions.txt

 made changes to the basic folder layout to make it easier to install on Raspberry.
-CD into your home directory on Pi the git clone the files in.
+CD into your home directory on Pi then git clone the files in from the link provided by Git.
 This will create a PiHeating folder with the required files inside.